diffplug/gitfromscratch/manuscript/epilogue/departures/departures.md

 It's common to have a situation where you've done a bunch of work that you'd like to save, but you're not ready for it to be a real commit yet - you just want to keep it for later.

 Vanilla git handles this with `git stash`.
-Because there are two places where changes can be - the working folder and the index - it has to do something pretty complicated.
+Because there are two places where changes can be - the working copy folder and the index - git has to do something pretty complicated.
 It makes one commit to save the index, and a second merge commit which saves the working copy and references the index commit.

 ![git stash](stash.png)